ansys/pydynamicreporting/doc/source/examples_source/README.txt

 .. _gallery:

-This section contains examples of usage of the ``ansys-dynamicreporting-core`` module.
+This section provides examples of using PyDynamicReporting.